jasonmayes/Real-Time-Person-Removal/README.md

 ## Usage

 Feel free to use in your own projects.
 If you decide to use my code please consider giving me a shout out!
-Wwould love to see what others create with it :-) Thanks.
+Would love to see what others create with it :-) Thanks.

 ---